heniu1985/taurus-mercatus/README.md

 To-do list:

-* Data format:
-  * Make DataFrame with date and close price.
-  * Change daily data format to weekly.
 * Chceck that change are needed in idicators.py.
 * Indicators.py:
   * Add function to calculate Relative Strenght Index: